boris-gu/ublox/README.md

 # Installation

 ## Arduino
 Use the Arduino Library Manager to install this library or clone to your Arduino/libraries folder.
-In addition, the [Bolder Flight Systems Units library](https://github.com/bolderflight/units) and the [Bolder Flight Systems Eigen library](https://github.com/bolderflight/eigen) must be installed.
+In addition, the [elapsedMillis library](https://github.com/pfeerick/elapsedMillis), the [Bolder Flight Systems Units library (v4.1.1)](https://github.com/bolderflight/units) and the [Bolder Flight Systems Eigen library (v3.0.2)](https://github.com/bolderflight/eigen) must be installed.
 This library is added as:

 ```C++
 #include "ubx.h"